 But this SOLitary FEline has NOTHing to FEAR

-And is DRIven by HUNger to SEARCH out the DEAR.
+And is DRIven by HUNGer to SEARCH out the DEER.

 Sometimes I use one beat less to start the first line, or often come in on a heavy beat to emphasize the subject, so I could have started:

 The QUEEN of the NIGHT walks with STEALTH and with CARE

 And she STOPS by a CLEARing and SNIFFS the night AIR.

 Note that I have come in with just one light beat instead of two.
 That is quite OK.
 Sometimes an extra beat can be added to the last line as a winding down of the poem - well, I think so and other poets do also.

 Here is a good example of Anapaestic tetrameter from MOLLY THE MEERKAT

 On a BRIGHT sunny MORNing - the MIDdle of MAY,

 When the SUN'S rays shone BRIGHTly upON this hot DAY,